ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## AzureBlobStorageLinkedServiceTypeProperties
 ### Properties
 * **accountKey**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of accountKey in connection string.
-* **accountKind**: string: Specify the kind of your storage account.
+* **accountKind**: any: Specify the kind of your storage account.
 Allowed values are: Storage (general purpose v1), StorageV2 (general purpose v2), BlobStorage, or BlockBlobStorage.
 Type: string (or Expression with resultType string).
 * **authenticationType**: 'AccountKey' | 'Anonymous' | 'Msi' | 'SasUri' | 'ServicePrincipal' | string: The type used for authentication.
 Type: string.
 * **azureCloudType**: any: Indicates the azure cloud type of the service principle auth.
 Allowed values are AzurePublic, AzureChina, AzureUsGovernment, AzureGermany.
 Default value is the data factory regions’ cloud type.
 Type: string (or Expression with resultType string).
 * **connectionString**: any: The connection string.
 It is mutually exclusive with sasUri, serviceEndpoint property.
 Type: string, SecureString or AzureKeyVaultSecretReference.
 * **containerUri**: any: Container uri of the Azure Blob Storage resource only support for anonymous access.
 Type: string (or Expression with resultType string).
 * **credential**: [CredentialReference](#credentialreference): The credential reference containing authentication information.
 * **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **sasToken**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of sasToken in sas uri.
 * **sasUri**: any: SAS URI of the Azure Blob Storage resource.
 It is mutually exclusive with connectionString, serviceEndpoint property.
 Type: string, SecureString or AzureKeyVaultSecretReference.
-* **serviceEndpoint**: string: Blob service endpoint of the Azure Blob Storage resource.
+* **serviceEndpoint**: any: Blob service endpoint of the Azure Blob Storage resource.
 It is mutually exclusive with connectionString, sasUri property.
 * **servicePrincipalId**: any: The ID of the service principal used to authenticate against Azure SQL Data Warehouse.
 Type: string (or Expression with resultType string).
 * **servicePrincipalKey**: [SecretBase](#secretbase): The key of the service principal used to authenticate against Azure SQL Data Warehouse.
 * **tenant**: any: The name or ID of the tenant to which the service principal belongs.
 Type: string (or Expression with resultType string).